rkt-1597/GSoC-2025-Blogs-RTEMS/_posts/2025-07-13-progress_till_midterm.md

 -------------------------------
 The period in GSoC until now has been pretty thrilling and rewarding.
 During this time till Midterm Evaluation of GSoC 2025 @RTEMS Project, I accomplished the following milestones :

 + GRETH lwIP Driver successfully being Initialized and this is tested
 + Code for GRETH Transmission Mechanism and handling of Transmission related Interrupts ready
 + Progress in testing GRETH lwIP Driver
 + GRETH Legacy Driver successfully simulated and tested
++ FLowchart for the tests used, across RTEMS networking packages
 + Notes made while studying GRETH Legacy Driver and TMS570 lwIP driver

 ## Project overview